 2. A Daily Breathing and Relaxation Practice

 A guided breathing and relaxation practice will soothe your overactive nervous system and promote deep healing in your body.
 As the mind is soothed and the nervous system relaxes, the immune system is improved, supporting the environment for healing.
 Guided breathing and meditation practices help to reduce anxiety experienced at a time when you are worrying about your health.

 3. A Healthy Whole Food, Real Food Diet

 Particularly during illness or injury, it is important to give your body the essential nutrients it needs to heal effectively.
-Choose wholesome, fresh, and nutrient-rich foods, rich in the vital nutrients, vitamins, and minerals – the building blocks of tissue repair and bone growth.
+Choose wholesome, fresh, and nutrient-rich foods, vitamins, and minerals – the building blocks of tissue repair and bone growth.
 This will keep your energy high, your blood sugar balanced, and your immune system strong.

 4. A Daily Gentle Somatic Movement Practice that Will Keep Your Muscles Moving Well

 The brain and body are so intelligent that they go into “protection mode” when you are ill or injured.
 Some muscles can “turn off” like your quads, for example, when you suffer a knee injury.
 The body does this to let you know that you need to take it easy and rest.
 As your healing progresses, you can then begin to establish a very small Arch and Flatten practice to release tension and increase blood flow.
 This is especially important if you must spend a lot of time in bed resting.
 Keeping the muscles of the trunk moving and circulation to the spine will support a quicker recovery.